AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   having to hard code their properties into a single dynamics or FSW script.
 It will be a foundation to test the upcoming multithreading capabilities of Basilisk.
 - added two example scenarios that showcase this new architecture.
 See :ref:`scenario_BasicOrbitMultiSat` and :ref:`scenario_AttGuidMultiSat`.
+- added a new FSW module :ref:`formationBarycenter`.
+It computes the barycenter's position and velocity of a swarm of satellites.
+This barycenter can be either computed with cartesian coordinates (usual mass-weighted average), or using orbital elements weighted average.
+Will be useful for spacecraft formations defined around the barycenter of the swarm and not a chief spacecraft.

 Version 2.0.5